 This section presents the evaluation of the new robustness measure.
 Combinational circuits were taken from the LGsynth93 benchmark suite and sequential circuits from the ITC'99 benchmark suite, respectively.
-For every circuit a parity checker was implemented and optimized using SIS [19].
+For every circuit a parity checker was implemented and optimized using SIS [18].
 The parity is checked at the primary outputs and on the state elements.
-A wrong parity is reported by setting the fault signal flt to 1.
-The robustness of the parity circuits is less than 100%: fault masking may occur, i.e. a single soft error flips an even number of outputs and state elements.
+A wrong parity is signalized by setting the fault signal flt to 1.
+The robustness of the parity circuits is less than 100%: fault masking may occur, i.e., a single soft error flips an even number of outputs and state elements.

 All experiments were carried out on an AMD Dual-Core Opteron Processor with 32GB main memory under Linux.
 The algorithm is implemented in C++.
-As underlying SAT solver MiniSat v2.0 [13] with a feature to allow for incremental satisfiability is used.
-A time out was set to 5000 CPU seconds.
-Exceeding this limit is denoted by Ab.
+As underlying SAT-solver MiniSat v2.0 [13] with a feature to allow incremental satisfiability is used.
+To have the run times comparable we adjusted the parameter $\lambda$ for each benchmark such that up to 100 test patterns were calculated.